boweizhou/Traffic_sign_classifier_mo/README.md

 | Go straigt or left			| Go straigt or left     							|

+Here is the prediction results:
+Image 0 prediction: 1 , the true label is 1 .
+Image 1 prediction: 22 , the true label is 22 .
+Image 2 prediction: 35 , the true label is 35 .
+Image 3 prediction: 15 , the true label is 15 .
+Image 4 prediction: 37 , the true label is 37 .
+Image 5 prediction: 18 , the true label is 18 .
+Accuracy is 1.0

 The model was able to correctly guess 5 of the 5 traffic signs, which gives an accuracy of 100%.
-This compares favorably to the accuracy on the test set of 0.933.
+And accuracy is 100%.
+Lower the image quality might affect the test accuracy.

 #### 3. Describe how certain the model is when predicting on each of the five new images by looking at the softmax probabilities for each prediction.
 Provide the top 5 softmax probabilities for each image along with the sign type of each probability.
 (OPTIONAL: as described in the "Stand Out Suggestions" part of the rubric, visualizations can also be provided such as bar charts)

-The code for making predictions on my final model is located in the 29th cell of the Ipython notebook.
-Following are the results of the test.
+Following are the results of top 5 softmax probabilities.
 Accuracies for five selected signals are 100%.

+0 real signal is Speed limit (30km/h)
+Speed limit (30km/h) probability: 100.0
+Stop probability: 0.0
+Speed limit (70km/h) probability: 0.0
+Speed limit (20km/h) probability: 0.0
+No entry probability: 0.0
+Yield probability: 0.0
 *******************
 1 real signal is Bumpy road
-Bumpy road probability: 99.8
+Bumpy road probability: 86.43
-Bicycles crossing probability: 0.2
-Go straight or right probability: 0.0
+Traffic signals probability: 13.28
+Road work probability: 0.17
-Dangerous curve to the right probability: 0.0
+Road narrows on the right probability: 0.06
-Children crossing probability: 0.0
+Bicycles crossing probability: 0.02
-Traffic signals probability: 0.0
+General caution probability: 0.02
 *******************
 2 real signal is Ahead only
 Ahead only probability: 100.0
+Turn right ahead probability: 0.0
 Yield probability: 0.0
-Road work probability: 0.0
-Speed limit (60km/h) probability: 0.0
 Turn left ahead probability: 0.0
+No passing probability: 0.0
-Go straight or right probability: 0.0
+No vehicles probability: 0.0
 *******************
 3 real signal is No vehicles
-No vehicles probability: 64.13
+No vehicles probability: 99.46
-Priority road probability: 34.5
+Priority road probability: 0.5
-Yield probability: 0.76
-No passing probability: 0.6
+Speed limit (50km/h) probability: 0.04
+Keep right probability: 0.0
+Speed limit (70km/h) probability: 0.0
-End of all speed and passing limits probability: 0.0 Speed limit (60km/h) probability: 0.0
+Speed limit (30km/h) probability: 0.0
 *******************
 4 real signal is Go straight or left
-Go straight or left probability: 100.0
+Go straight or left probability: 99.94
+Roundabout mandatory probability: 0.05
+Keep left probability: 0.01
+General caution probability: 0.0
 Traffic signals probability: 0.0
-Priority road probability: 0.0
-Right-of-way at the next intersection probability: 0.0 Yield probability: 0.0
-Roundabout mandatory probability: 0.0
+Turn right ahead probability: 0.0
 *******************
 5 real signal is General caution
 General caution probability: 100.0
 Pedestrians probability: 0.0
 Traffic signals probability: 0.0
-Right-of-way at the next intersection probability: 0.0 Speed limit (30km/h) probability: 0.0
+Road narrows on the right probability: 0.0
+Roundabout mandatory probability: 0.0
 Go straight or left probability: 0.0
-*******************

 ### (Optional) Visualizing the Neural Network (See Step 4 of the Ipython notebook for more details)
 #### 1. Discuss the visual output of your trained network's feature maps.
 What characteristics did the neural network use to make classifications?